codingmeowster/codingmeowster/README.md

 What I do now:

-- **IT & Security Support**
+- **IT Support**

 Troubleshooting hardware, software, and network issues.
-Providing support for cloud services such as Azure and Office 365 while ensuring user assistance and system protection.
+Providing support for Azure and Office 365.
+Configuring and deploying network devices, maintaining IT documentation, and enforcing security policies.

-- **InfoSec/Incident Response Team**
+- **InfoSec/Incident Response**

-Working with EDR solutions and contributing to an email security project.
-Familiar with tools like AppRiver, Mimecast, and Defender in Office 365.
+Familiar with Endpoint Detection and Response (EDR) solutions and contributing to an email security project.
+Experienced in using email security and filtering tools to analyze phishing threats and implement strategies to mitigate email-based attacks.
+Proficient in Antivirus and application control solutions to protect endpoints from security threats.

-- **Hands-On Learning**
+- **Hands-On Learning & Tinkering**

-Experimenting with VMs, restoring old tech, modding devices, and creating real-world scenarios in my home lab.
+Experimenting with virtual machines, restoring vintage tech, modding devices, building custom keyboards, tinkering with my 3D printer, and creating real-world scenarios in my home lab—this.

 - **CTFs (Capture The Flags)**

 Regularly active on platforms like TryHackMe, HackTheBox, and CyberDefender.
-Participating in smaller CTFs like Huntress and Cyber Drain.
+Participating in sesonal CTFs like Huntress and Cyber Drain.